-1. Student Reporting to the Title IX Coordinators
+1. Reporting to the Title IX Coordinator

-Students are encouraged to report alleged incidents of sex-based misconduct to the Title IX Coordinators directly.
-The College's Title IX Coordinators are:
+Individuals are encouraged to report alleged incidents of sex-based misconduct to the Title IX Coordinator directly.
+The College's Title IX Coordinator(s) are:

-Santina Swiger Executive Director Human Resources Kishwaukee College 21193 Malta Road Malta, IL 60150 Telephone: (815) 825-9732 Email: sswiiger@kish.edu
+Santina Swiger Executive Director Human Resources Kishwaukee College 21193 Malta Road Malta, IL 60150 Telephone: (815) 825-9732 Email: sswiger@kish.edu

+Michelle Rothmeyer

+Vice President Student Services

+Kishwaukee College

-Michelle Rothmeyer Vice President Student Services Kishwaukee College 21193 Malta Road Malta, IL 60150 Telephone: (815) 825-9807 Email: mrothmeyer@kish.edu
+21193 Malta Road

+Malta, IL 60150

+Telephone: (815) 825-9807 Email: mrothmeyer@kish.edu

-2. Student Reporting to Responsible Employees
+2. Reporting to Responsible Employees

-A Responsible Employee, as defined in Appendix A, must report to the Title IX Coordinator all relevant details about an alleged incident of sex-based misconduct shared by a student, including the date, time and specific location of the alleged incident, and the names of all involved individuals.
+Certain College employees (referred to as "Responsible Employees") are required to notify the Title IX Coordinator when they have information about conduct that may reasonably constitute sex-based misconduct.
+This notification must include all relevant details about the alleged sex-based misconduct, including the date, time and specific location of the alleged incident(s) and the names of all involved individuals.
 To the extent possible, information shared with a Responsible Employee will be disclosed only to the Title IX Coordinator and/or those individuals responsible for handling the College's response to the report.
+However, the College may be required to disclose information as part of its response, in order to help maintain a safe and healthy educational and employment environment that is free from harassment and other forms of discrimination.